GeoffAWaddington/CSI30Wiki/CSI-Changelog.md

 ## Support for the X32/M32/XAir Series of Behringer/MIDAS Consoles via OSC
 Thanks to absolutely huge contributions from Reaper forum user jacksoonbrowne, the Behringer X32 is now supported in CSI via OSC.
 These devices have a very unique OSC implementation that required substantial code contributions.

+The X32 implementation is an on-going work in progress and many more features will be added ot the support files.

 For these to work:
 1. Add a new OSC device as per the Installation and Setup instructions.
 2. In the CSI Device setup, the "CSI sends to port" and "CSI recieves on port" must **both** be set to port 10023 for the X32/M32 or port 10024 for the XAir series.